 - they are afraid no one will believe them

 - they suffer from feelings of guilt and self-doubt

 When sexual harassment goes unreported, the harasser’s behavior goes unchecked and countless suffer needlessly.

 As a victim of sexual harassment, you may experience feelings of anxiety, anger, self-doubt and betrayal.
 Sometimes these feelings can cause headaches and stomach disorders as well as other physical problems.

 When you suffer alone, you may also experience an increasing sense of hopelessness, powerlessness and isolation.
 Feelings like these usually interfere with your ability to study or do your job.
 When that happens, you may decide to drop a course, leave school or quit your job.
 We don’t want that to happen to you.

 Call us.
 We can help.

-Contact a member of the Sexual Harassment Network and report the incident immediately.
+Contact our office to report the incident immediately.
 Under no circumstances are you expected to endure behavior that is offensive or in any way interferes with your ability to do your work.
 The University cannot guarantee confidentiality but will do everything possible to protect your confidentiality while discussing with you the nature of the behavior, the feelings you have about the incident, and the options available to you on an informal basis to stop the harassment.
 If an informal resolution fails to resolve the matter for you, you will have the opportunity to file a formal complaint with the Office of Institutional Diversity and Inclusion.